Poland Spring achieves highest level of certification

 As part of Poland Spring’s commitment to advancing education initiatives that help to teach the next generation of water stewards, Poland Spring has awarded more than $250,000 in scholarships since 2007 to graduating Maine seniors through its Good Science Scholarship program.
 Additionally, since 2001, Poland Spring has provided more than a million dollars to The Ecology School, a residential ecology education center for people of all ages.
 This translates to more than 16,000 students receiving 370,000 hours of science instruction, including water quality testing and learning about the importance of recycling and healthy eating.
 In 2020, the company was proud to announce increased support of the school, with $500,000 to create the Poland Spring Education and Dining Commons on the school’s new campus in Saco, Maine.

 With the addition of the Poland Spring certifications, NWNA now has 14 sites in the U.S. that are certified under the AWS Standard, demonstrating its continued progress to certify all of its sites to the AWS Standard by 2025.
+In addition to the Poland Spring Maine factories, all of NWNA’s California plants, including sites in Ontario, Sacramento, Livermore, Cabazon, and Los Angeles; along with those in Denver, Colorado; South Houston and Pasadena, Texas; Allentown, Pennsylvania; Massachusetts and Stanwood, Michigan have been certified under the AWS Standard.
+NWNA’s Ontario factory was the first site of any food and beverage company in the world to earn Platinum certification under AWS and NWNA remains the first and only company of any industry in the U.S. to have achieved this rating.
 NWNA was the first and remains the only bottled water company to receive AWS certification.

 Comments are not available on this story.